markrobinsonuzh/workshop-single-cell-transcriptomics-freiburg-25-Nov-2022/session2_qc-normalization-viz/README.md

 - clustering
 - viz
 - find marker genes

-- exercise: use your own or pick a dataset from
+- exercise: use your own dataset, use LC026, or pick a dataset from `scRNAseq` (suggestion: use a dataset with 1 sample to avoid batches)